tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

 The first one is as the name states, a prototype, where we move fast and add many optional features to try them out.
 You can, for example, turn on [IPFS](https://ipfs.io) for distributed content hosting on your node.
 There are detailed instructions on how to install this on your hardware, and you can [hop on to our chat](https://chat.tomesh.net/#/room/#tomesh:tomesh.net) for help.

 The other repository, mesh-orange, is designed for production use.
-It is a minimal operating system for the same hardware, and gives a lot more thought to consistent configurations and upgrade paths.
+It is a minimal operating system for the same hardware, where we give a lot more thought to consistent configurations and upgrade paths.
 This is currently a work-in-progress.

 Almost all existing nodes are running the prototype, as our current network of 20 nodes is considered an early test net.
 The long-term plan is to transition to flashing SD cards with images of mesh-orange, rather than our current process of flashing Raspbian/Armbian then running prototype install scripts on top of that.